PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 freeze every active sequence and boundary before production changes.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## QKV attention orchestration characterization: completed state

+The 29-line `_run_qkv_attention_layout_pass_cluster` remains unchanged in
+production.
+It exposes keyword-only defaults `include_layout_transpose=False` and `include_prefix=True`, creates one `ModelIRPassStateScope` from ModelIR and layout state, conditionally runs layout-transpose and QKV-prefix cleanup, and always runs QKV-bridge cleanup.
+Every active owner receives the same ModelIR, layout, diagnostics, and scope.

+The helper has three calls and two syntactic forms.
+Two calls use the defaults, executing prefix then bridge cleanup.
+The late bridge call disables prefix and forwards `optimize_layout_transpose_chains` to the layout option, yielding either bridge-only or layout-transpose plus bridge cleanup.
+One default call is inside the layout-enabled block between batch-matmul input-adj recovery and split/conv/concat recovery.
+The second default call is between the same batch-matmul recovery and ReLU/split recovery.
+The late form remains between shape-extract recovery and split/conv/concat recovery.

+The focused `test_flatbuffer_direct_qkv_attention_orchestration.py` freezes both defaults, both independent guards, all three cleanup contracts, all three call sites, both syntactic invocation forms, and every surrounding boundary.
+The existing efficiency fixture exercises the default two-step form and continues to prove one graph-index build.

+Sequential validation completed as follows:

+- focused QKV attention characterization: `5 passed in 0.17s`;
+- focused characterization plus ordered architecture:
+  `253 passed in 17.17s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.22s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and three stable IDs with direct imports from `layout_transpose` and `attention_layout`.
+Keep both Boolean choices as runner arguments, derive the active expected-ID sequence for all combinations, and build one fresh shared scope per invocation.
+Preserve the historical keyword-only helper, both defaults, three callers, caller values, and every outer boundary.
+Prove the production default and late forms, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.